Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Ranking Functions

-\introparagraph{Attribute vs tuple weights} We now discuss how to handle the case where the input weights are assigned to the domain values instead of the tuples.
-All our algorithms and runtime complexities also apply to that case since there is a simple linear-time reduction from domain value weights to tuple weights so that the weights of the query answers remain the same.
+We now discuss how to handle the case where the input weights are assigned to the domain values instead of the tuples.
+All algorithms and complexity results also apply to that case since there is a simple linear-time reduction from domain-value weights to tuple weights so that the weights of the query answers remain the same.
 The reduction assigns each variable to one of the atoms that it appears in and then computes the weight of a tuple by aggregating the weights of the attribute values that have weights assigned to them.
-For the lower bound that we present (\Cref{theorem:cq_data_comp}), note that the hardness proof only relies on the fact that ranked enumeration is harder than unranked enumeration regardless of the ranking function.
+For the lower bound of \Cref{theorem:cq_data_comp}, note that the hardness proof relies only on the fact that ranked enumeration is at least as hard as unranked enumeration regardless of the ranking function.